Chloe (Hollyoaks)

 Chloe is a fictional character from the British soap opera Hollyoaks, played by Susan Loughnane.
 The character made her first on-screen appearance on 12 August 2013.
 Loughnane had to audition for the role.
 Initially appearing in a small number of episodes, Loughnane returned to film new storylines.
 Chloe is introduced into the show as the mother of Matthew McQueen.
 The character has earned a reputation as a "serial surrogate mother" from selling her babies.
-Chloe sold Matthew to John Paul McQueen (James Sutton) and Craig Dean (Guy Burnett).
+Chloe sold Matthew to John Paul McQueen (James Sutton) and Craig Dean (Guy Burnet).
 While on-screen she agrees to sell another baby to Sienna Blake (Anna Passey) and later Carmel McQueen (Gemma Merna).
 Chloe has featured in a same sex kiss with Tilly Evans (Lucy Dixon).

 Chloe's behaviour has been the focus of critics.
 The Evening Herald's Eimear Rabbitte viewed Chloe as a troublemaker.
 Laura Morgan from Inside Soap said that she was a "crafty" female.
 Daniel Kilkelly from Digital Spy believed she has "history of erratic behaviour".